 - For the blue, take half a purple cabbage and wash, core and chop it.
 Simmer for 10 minutes in just enough water to cover it (I used about 1 cup).
 Cool cabbage in the water.
 Drain the cabbage reserving the liquid and add just enough baking soda to to turn it blue.
 It works!

 - For the purple, simmer 1 cup fresh or frozen blueberries in 1/4 cup water until they fall apart.
 Cool, drain, and reserve the liquid.

 - Now, make your challah dough.
 Prepare the yeast in a large mixing bowl for a stand mixer by whisking it with warm water and 1 teaspoon sugar (that helps activate the yeast).
 Let stand until it foams and puffs up, about 10 minutes.
 If it doesn’t get foamy, your yeast is either bad or the water was too warm or cool.
 Try again!

 - Using the whisk attachment for the stand mixer, or you can totally do this by hand, mix the remaining sugar, eggs, oil, and honey.
 (You can use a whisk if you’re doing this by hand.)
 Gradually add 3 cups flour and then salt, either using a hook attachment with the stand mixer on medium speed or a spoon and your hands until the dough begins to pull away from the sides.
 Dough should still be slightly sticky and soft.
-Add more flour if the dough is very sticky and knead for 5 minutes.
-You will knead the dough more when you add the color so you don’t have to knead too much now.
+Add more flour if the dough is very sticky but don't knead yet too much yet, just until the dough comes together.
+You will knead the dough when you add the color so you don’t have to knead too much now.